 - i.
-Developed a time allocation database that links to data request and scientific collections (SciColl) database to track hours allocated to the various components of data request and SciColl process, as well as facilitating a more efficient method of generating quarterly reports. - ii.
+Continued to modify and improve the Data Analysis Time Allocation database that links to the data request and scientific collections (SciColl) database to track hours allocated to the various components of data request and SciColl process, as well as facilitating a more efficient method of generating quarterly reports. - ii.
 Served as the coordinator for the development of the various database applications.
 Represented CPW as primary contact between the aquatics program and software vendor(s); compiled a list of bugs from users, tested new beta versions and monitored system performance. - iii.
-Continued development and improvements to a CPW Statewide Passive Integrated Transponder (PIT) tagging database. - iv.
-Participated on the development team for Species Tagging Research and Monitoring System (STReaMS), led by Colorado Natural Heritage Program and sponsored by the US Fish and Wildlife Service, and the Bureau of Land Management. - v.
+Continued development and improvements to a CPW Statewide Passive Integrated Transponder (PIT) tagging database, as well as working with a vendor to merge this database with the primary ADAMAS database. - iv.
+Participated on the development team for Species Tagging Research and Monitoring System (STReaMS), led by Colorado Natural Heritage Program and sponsored by the US Fish and Wildlife Service, and the Bureau of Land Management.

+v.
 Continued to gather temperature data and develop data tables within Aquatics database to house temperature logger data from across Colorado.